Morayya-Jain/Cars-Data-Management-System/README.md

 To distribute this project, zip up the dist folder (including the lib folder) and distribute the ZIP file.

-Note: To run the application, a database named ‘csia’ needs to be present in MySQL.
+Note: To run the application, all libraries should be added and a database named ‘csia’ needs to be present in MySQL.
 In this database, there needs to be a table called ‘login’ which should be structured as mentioned above. (username- root, password- root@123).
-The command for creating the ‘login’ table iscreate table login (first_name varchar(100), last_name varchar(100), username varchar(100), password varchar(100), contact varchar(100));
+The command for creating the ‘login’ table is: create table login (first_name varchar(100), last_name varchar(100), username varchar(100), password varchar(100), contact varchar(100));

 Notes: